David Norman (soccer): Club career

 Scotland-born Norman grew up playing soccer in Coquitlam, British Columbia and went on to play 17 years as a professional.

 Norman began his pro career with the Vancouver Whitecaps of the North American Soccer League from 1981 to 1984, scoring three goals.
 During the winter months between 1980 and 1982, he played for University College Dublin A.F.C., in the League of Ireland, making 45 appearances and scoring 8 goals.
 Along with three Canadian teammates he was released in February 1982.
 Norman played one season of indoor soccer for the Whitecaps in 1983–84.
 He also played for the Tacoma Stars of the original Major Indoor Soccer League, and for the Winnipeg Fury, Calgary Kickers, Calgary Strikers, Edmonton Brick Men and Vancouver 86ers.

 International career

 He made his debut for Canada in a December 1983 friendly match against Honduras and earned 49 caps, scoring 1 goal.
 He played all three of the country's 1986 World Cup games.
 Norman also played for the Canadians at the 1984 Olympics.
-Norman, together with three other Canadian players, Igor Vrablic, Hector Marinaro and Chris Chueden, was involved in a match fixing betting scandal at the Merlion Cup tournament in Singapore two months after the World Cup.
+Norman, together with three other Canadian players, Igor Vrablic, Hector Marinaro and Chris Chueden, was involved in a betting scandal at the Merlion Cup tournament in Singapore two months after the World Cup.
+After suspension, Norman went on to play for Canadian mens national team 19 times after the Singapore Tournament.
+Canada Soccer Norman played for Canada during the 1994 FIFA World Cup qualification campaign before suffering an MCL injury prior to Canada's playoff against Australia.
+Norman retired his international career in 1994 with his last game against Holland prior to the 1994 World Cup in the USA.